 The Permian Reef Complex, spectacularly exposed in the Guadalupe Mountains National Park of West Texas, stands in relief primarily due to the type of cements that make up WC-1.
 Neptunian dikes are found parallel to the reef track, filling fractures that resulted from tensional stresses as the reef built out into the Permian Basin (Hunt et al., 2003; Budd et al., 2013; Frost et al., 2013).
 Early marine cements in the reef and within these Neptunian dikes are primarily botryoidal aragonites and are typically a dark brown color.
 The dark brown color is from organic matter that is occluded in the carbonate such that when broken or sawn these cements smell like hydrocarbons (anecdotally this strong smell is a good criterion for selecting carbonates for dating).
-The cements have mostly been altered to calcite, though Chafetz et al. (2008) found original aragonite in similar cements from the same area.
+The cements have mostly been altered to calcite, though Chafetz et al. (2008) found original aragonite in similar cements.
 Calcite with the greatest alteration is light brown and has less favorable U/Pb (Jones et al., 1995).
 Petrograpically these cements preserve details of the original fibrous aragonite as inclusion trails.
-WC-1 (Walnut

-Canyon) comes from a Neptunian dike in the upper Capitan Formation of the Permian Reef Complex, equivalent to the Tansill Formation on the shelf.
+WC-1 (Walnut Canyon) comes from a Neptunian dike in the Tansil Member equivalent of the Permian Reef Complex.
 This Neptunian dike is exposed in Walnut Canyon just outside the Guadalupe Mountains National Park entrance.
 The botryoids that fill the Neptunian dike were made of radiating aragonite needles that bundle into cm scale packages.
 The botryoids grow atop one another from both sides of the dike (Fig. 2).
 At the hand specimen scale, cross-cutting white veins are obvious ((Fig 3).
-Other veins are smaller but can be detected with petrography and element mapping (Fig. 3).
+Other veins are smaller but can be detected with petrography and element mapping (Fig. 4).
 The Permian Reef Complex has seen many episodes of diagenetic fluids, including meteoric fluids accompanying the Basin and Range extension that exhumed the reef in the Neogene (Bishop et al., 2014; Loyd et al., 2013; Scholle et al., 1992; Budd et al., 2013).

-Cathodoluminescence (CL) has been a go-to test for diagenesis, and when an activator such as Mn is present, this often gives phenomenal images that illuminate alteration, as well as veins and single crystals in fractures which can track reactivation and changes in the chemistry and rate of fluid flow.
+Cathodoluminescence (CL) has been a go-to test for diagenesis, and when an activator such as Mn is present, this often gives phenomenal images that illuminate alteration.
 However, it is also understood that Fe quenches luminescence, so the Mn/Fe ratio matters for understanding what luminescence or non-luminescence means (Barnaby and Rimstidt, 1989).
-In the case of Walnut Canyon, the well preserved botryoids are non-luminescent and cements that line the botryoids are brightly luminescent (Fig. 3).
-Even through the botryoids are non-luminescent with excellent textural preservation, the wide range of Sr concentrations across the botryoids shows that they have been variably altered (Fig. 3, Fig. 4, Fig. 5).
-Element imaging is complimentary to petrography, and while petrographic techniques like CL can provide qualitative information on Mn and Fe, XRF and LA imaging techniques give quantitative information on the Fe/Mn, Sr/Ca and other ratios and element concentrations, providing far more insight into the carbonate diagenesis. μXRF scanning is reasonably accessible, and we suggest that depending on the original mineralogy, elements like Sr (Fig. 3, Fig. 4) could be mapped and registered so that only the best preserved parts of a rock slab could be targeted for a LAcarb reference material.
-This should greatly reduce the scatter that is currently seen in the WC-1 reference material.
+In the case of Walnut Canyon, the well preserved botryoids are non-luminescent and cements that line the botryoids are brightly luminescent (Fig. 4).
+Even through the botryoids are non-luminescent with excellent textural preservation, the wide range of Sr concentrations across the botryoids shows that they have been variably altered (Fig. 4, Fig. 5, Fig. 6).
+Element imaging is complimentary to petrography, and while petrographic techniques like CL can provide qualitative information on Mn and Fe, XRF and LA imaging techniques give quantitative information on the Fe/Mn, Sr/Ca and other ratios and element concentrations, providing far more insight into the carbonate diagenesis. μXRF scanning is reasonably accessible, and we suggest that depending on the original mineralogy, elements like Sr (Fig. 4, Fig. 5) could be mapped and registered so that only the best preserved parts of a rock slab could be targeted for a LAcarb standard.
+This should greatly reduce the scatter that is currently seen in the WC-1 standard.